ABC News’ Kristina Wong reports ( @kristina_wong):

 Despite a countrywide ban on its importation, CAN continues to be smuggled into Afghanistan.

-The problem for officials and manufacturers is that CAN fertilizer is legal to produce, produced by manufacturers around the world, and only a statistically insignificant amount is needed to produce an IED.
+The problem for officials and manufacturers is that calcium ammonium nitrate (CAN) fertilizer is legal to produce, produced by manufacturers around the world, and only a statistically insignificant amount is needed to produce an IED.

 Less than 1 percent of 18-20 million tons of CAN fertilizer manufactured per year is diverted for misuse in IEDs, according to Dr. Johannes Reuvers, chairman of Fertilizer Europe, who was present at the conference.